-Deciding to become a teacher is about so much more than just choosing your next job – despite the obvious challenges, the rewards can be huge if you make the decision to work in education.
+Deciding to become a teacher is about much more than just choosing your next job.
+Despite the obvious challenges, the rewards can be huge if you make the decision to work in education.

-Read our guide to becoming a teacher to find out whether it's the right career move for you – plus tips on setting up on your own if you want to become a self-employed teacher.
+Read our guide on how to become a teacher to find out whether it's the right career move for you, plus we have tips on setting up on your own if you want to become a self-employed teacher.

 For starters, there aren't many jobs where you get to feel like you're really making a positive impact on other people’s lives and where no two working days are the same.

 What's more, our data showed that the number of teaching businesses grew 21 per cent year-on-year in 2021, perhaps because more children were being educated at home.
 This means it could be a good time to set up your own self-employed teaching business.

 But how to get into teaching in the first place?
 Here are some of the steps you’ll need to take.